German Volume Training vs. Jim Wendler 5/3/1

 How much do I train on GVT and Jim Wendler 5/3/1?

 This is a book with seven seals as there unlimited modifications out there between the two which can be compared.
 I will go with the most common forms of this training which I know.

-In a general GVT template you usually train three times a day with one day of rest in between and One core lift / muscle group per day.
+In a general GVT template, you usually train three times a day with one day of rest in between and One core lift/muscle group per day.
 If you were able to do more than this I respect you, as German Volume Training will exhaust you and put you through considerable growth pains, if done right.
-You are destroying your muscles pretty ard with this program so that they rebuild bigger.
+You are destroying your muscles pretty hard with this program so that they rebuild bigger.

-With the normal Jim Wendler template you will train four times a week to make one cycle meet with a regular work week.
+With the normal Jim Wendler template, you will train four times a week to make one cycle meet with a regular workweek.
 I found this to very practical.
 You can train less as for example two times a week.
-This will prolong progress on a program which is not written very agressively anyway due to the 90% calculated one repetition maximum rule.
+This will prolong progress on a program that is not written very aggressively anyway due to the 90% calculated one repetition maximum rule.
 If this is how you want to train, be my guest, I would just question then why you are considering a strength template at all.